Inverness: Transport

+The east section will bypass Inshes Roundabout, a notorious traffic bottleneck, using a new road linking the existing Southern Distributor with the A9 and the A96, both via grade separated interchanges.
+This proposed new link road would separate strategic traffic from local traffic.
+It will also accommodate the proposed developments at Inverness Shopping Park, West Seafield Business Park, Inverness Campus and housing developments at Ashton Farm, Stratton and Culloden West.
 An indicative timescale for completion of this section is the dualling of the A96 from Inverness to Nairn.

-West Section

 The west section is intended to provide an alternate route connecting the A9 with the A82.
-This will bypass the city centre by providing additional crossings of the River Ness and Caledonian Canal.
+This will by-pass the city centre by providing additional crossings of the River Ness and Caledonian Canal.
 At the west end, two options for crossing the River Ness and Caledonian Canal were developed.
 One involving a high level vertical opening bridge which will allow the majority of canal traffic to pass under without the need for opening.
 The other involved a bridge over the river and an aqueduct under the canal.
 Both of these designs are technically complex and were considered in detail along by the key stakeholders involved in the project.

 Ultimately it was decided that a bridge would be constructed over the River Ness and a second swing bridge be constructed over the Caledonian Canal.
 This second swing bridge would operate in tandem with the current swing bridge enabling a constant flow of traffic.
-The works started on site on the 10 June 2019 and include a roundabout, realignment of General Booth Road onto the A82, and a second bridge across the Caledonian Canal.
+The works started on site on the 10 June 2019 and include a roundabout, realignment of General Booth Road onto the A82 and a second bridge across the Caledonian Canal.
 The works were programmed to be complete in December 2020.
 However, due to a number of construction delays the section was opened in August 2021.